tonyrog/canopen/README.md

 ### Configurating
 #### Concepts

-...
+canopen can be started with a numer of options.<br/>
+For details either check [co_api.erl - start_link()](https://github.com/tonyrog/canopen/raw/master/src/co_api.erl) or in the full implementation documentation, see below on how to create it.

 #### Files

 Arguments to all applicable erlang applications are specified in an erlang configuration file.<br/>
-An example can be found in ["sys.config"](https://github.com/tonyrog/canopen/blob/master/sys.config).<br/>
+An example can be found in ["sys.config"](https://github.com/tonyrog/canopen/raw/master/sys.config).<br/>

 ### Building